 The retina is the light-sensitive membrane on which images are focused at the back of the eye.
 It contains specialized nerve cells (photoreceptors) that convert light into nerve impulses.

-Photoreceptors include “rods” that are sensitive to low intensity light and therefore require night vision and “cones” that respond to high intensity light and colors.
+Photoreceptors include “rods” that are sensitive to low-intensity light and require night vision and “cones” that respond to high-intensity light and colors.

-“Dark adaptation” is the normal increase in the sensitivity of the rods to detect the light available for vision in dark or low-light areas.
+“Dark adaptation” is the average increase in the sensitivity of the rods to detect the light available for vision in dark or low-light areas.

-Vitamin A deficiency leads to abnormalities in the structure and function of certain cells that line the surface of the eyes (i.e. epithelial cells).
+Vitamin A deficiency leads to abnormalities in the structure and function of specific cells that line the eyes’ surface (i.e., epithelial cells).

 Due to such epithelial changes and inadequate tear production, affected individuals develop:

-Extreme dryness of the delicate membranes (i.e. conjunctiva) that cover the whites of the eyes and the inner lining of the eyelids (xerosis conjunctiva) and corneas (xerosis corneae).
+Extreme dryness of the delicate membranes (i.e., conjunctiva) that cover the whites of the eyes and the inner lining of the eyelids (xerosis conjunctiva) and corneas (xerosis cornea).

 The cornea is the transparent, thin-walled, “dome-shaped” region that forms the front of the eyeball; It serves as a protective covering and helps focus or bend (refract) light waves on the retina at the back of the eye.

-Due to abnormal dryness of the conjunctiva and corneas (ie a condition known as ‘xerophthalmia’), there is unusual thickening and wrinkling of the conjunctiva, as well as increased cloudiness, dullness, wrinkles, and softening of the corneas.
+Due to abnormal dryness of the conjunctiva and corneas (i.e., a condition known as ‘xerophthalmia’), the conjunctiva’s thickening and wrinkling and increased cloudiness, dullness, wrinkles, and softening of the corneas.

 Evidence suggests that Bitot’s spots are more likely to develop in young children with other manifestations of vitamin A deficiency.

-As noted above, in some affected individuals, vitamin A deficiency can have additional effects.
-For example, mental and physical growth retardation is a common sign in children.
+As noted above, vitamin A deficiency can have additional effects on some affected individuals.
+For example, mental and physical growth retardation is common in children.